CrazyKicks86/Inventory-Management-System/README.md

 **Java Project**

-In this prohect, I was given the task of creating an inventory manager using JavaFX.
+In this project, I was given the task of creating an inventory manager using JavaFX.
 I had a special attachment to this project because it dealt with parts mangagement which was something I was deeply familiar with from my previous career.
 I found this project to be chanllenging and honestly, fun for me to work on.
 I built a custom list of parts and products, then built a GUI for the the information to be displayed on.
 By adding, removing, or modifying parts the user could create there own product that would display various information.

 **Given Scenario:**